yonson2/pasta-reviews/README.md

 # Reviews de pasta.

-This is a simple site built as a way of tracking all the possible pastas this new pasta place near our co-working has.
+This is a simple site built as a way of tracking all the possible pastas this new pasta place near my co-working building.

 # Contributing.